FukuanWang/easy_Makefile/README.md

 2. This Makefile can be used for generating
 	- executed target
 	- .so target
    by configurating the TGT_TYPE
-3. if target is a executable file, a soft link of target file will be established in your current workspace.
+3. if target is an executable file, a soft link of target file will be established in your current workspace.
+4. use 'make' or 'make all' to build your target or 'make clean' to remove out files.

 ## example
+an example for build an executable target:
 - project tree before make
 	.
 	├── include